KrzysztofPrzygoda/docs/syntax/markdown.md

 ## Basic Syntax

-These are the elements outlined in John Gruber’s original design document.
-All Markdown applications support these elements.
+These are the elements outlined in John Gruber’s original design document. **All Markdown applications support these elements.**

-### Line Breaks

 ### Heading